MENU

 Example of Raw Footage on a PC

-During toasts at the reception, for example, your videographer will usually plug in directly to your DJ or Band’s audio system to get a direct signal from the microphone.
-Of course there will be audio recorded from the camera as well, but it will have a noisier quality to it because it will be relatively far away from the person speaking, and will be picking up all of the other sounds from the room.
+During toasts at the reception, your videographer will usually plug directly into your DJ or Band’s audio system for a direct signal from the microphone.
+This provides a crystal clear audio signal without any other interfering noise.
+There will also be audio recorded from the camera, but it will have a noisier quality because of the distance from the person speaking and it will pick up all the other sounds of the room.
+During the editing process, the higher quality audio recordings are synced with the video for optimal sound.

 Example of Raw Footage on a Mac